- Ph.D., Religious Studies, Indiana University, 2010

 - Early modern Chinese Buddhism

-His first book, _The Science of Chinese Buddhism: Early Twentieth-Century Engagements_, was published in August 2015 by Columbia University Press.
-He has published articles in the Chung-Hwa Buddhist Journal 中華佛學學報, Nova Religio, Theology and Science, and the Journal of Chinese Religion.
-He helped establish the Database of Modern Chinese Buddhism, which he continues to co-edit.
+His first book, The Science of Chinese Buddhism: Early Twentieth-Century Engagements, was published in 2015 by Columbia University Press.
+He has published articles in the Chung-Hwa Buddhist Journal 中華佛學學報, the Journal of Global Buddhism, Nova Religio, Theology and Science, and the Journal of Chinese Religion.
+He co-created the Database of Modern Chinese Buddhism, which he continues to co-edit.